neondatabase/website/content/docs/guides/ferretdb.md

 ## Insert documents into FerretDB

-With `mongosh`, you can now insert some documents into your FerretDB instance directly from the `ferretdb>` prompt hown above.
+With `mongosh`, you can now insert some documents into your FerretDB instance directly from the `ferretdb>` prompt shown above.
 You are going to insert two basketball player documents into a `players` collection.

 ```json
 db.players.insertMany([